QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![definition of holidays/ vacation days](fig\231025_definition_holidays.PNG)

-**Electrical devices and lightning**
+**Electrical devices and lighting**

 The type days for electrical devices and lighting are available in the form of standardised profiles.
 The range of values is therefore between 0 ...
 1. Multiplying the corresponding power density in \(W/m²_{NFA}\) and the type day profile results in a profile in \(W/m²_{NFA}\).
 See the following figure: "Electrical devices" and "Lighting" drop-down menus as well as the "Electrical device power density" and "Lighting power density" parameters.

-**Person occupancy**
+**Person occupancy and activity**

 Two separate type day profiles are defined for person occupancy.
 On the one hand a standardised profile describing the presence of persons (0...1) and on the other hand a profile describing the activity of the persons present in the unit power per person (\(W/pers\)).
 By multiplying these two profiles and the person occupancy in \(m²NFA/person\) the result is - like for electrical devices and lighting - a profile in \(W/m²_{NFA}\) (\(W/person\) * \(person/m²_{NFA}\)).

 ![definition of the building usage](fig\231025_definition_building_usage.PNG)

-Complete profiles from various sources are already stored for all usage profiles:
+Default values for these four categories are available, which were created using the characteristic values described in various sources:

-**SLP BDEW:** Standard load profiles from the German Association for Energy and Water Management
+* **SLP BDEW:** Standard load profiles from the German Association for Energy and Water Management
-**DOE Prototype Buildings:** Commercial Prototype Building Models US Department of Energy
+* **DOE Prototype Buildings:** Commercial Prototype Building Models from the US Department of Energy
-**DIN V 18500-10:** Energy performance of buildings Part 10
+* **DIN V 18599-10:** DIN standard *Energy performance of buildings* part 10
-**VDI 2078: 1996-07:** Assessment of cooling load of air-conditioned rooms
+* **VDI 2078: 1996-07:** VDI standard *Assessment of cooling load of air-conditioned rooms*

 It is also possible to define all profiles yourself.
-Custom profiles can be created using the "Own User Profiles" menu item and then selected in the respective drop-down menu (see figure).
+Custom profiles can be entered in the tab "Own User Profiles" and then selected in the respective drop-down menu (see figure).

 ![menu item own user profiles](fig\231025_menu_own_user_profile.png)